How Mediation Works

 When Is Mediation Required in Florida?

 In Florida, a court must refer any civil action filed for compensation to mediation if at least one party requests mediation.
-Additionally, mediation may be required in a contract or by statute.
+Additionally, a contract or statute may require mediation.
 For example, in certain lease agreements or employment contracts, a mediation clause may require that a case goes to binding or non-binding mediation.
-Mediation is not required for all lawsuits, but if you believe mediation will help your case settle, it can be voluntarily entered into if both parties agree.
+While mediation is not mandatory for all lawsuits, if you believe it will aid in settling your case, both parties can voluntarily choose to enter into it.

 How Much Is Mediation and Who Pays?

 The parties will share the cost of mediation equally, although an agreement can override that recommendation.
-This means that if both parties agree that one party will pay more or all the mediation cost, that is how the mediator will be paid.
+This means that if both parties agree that one party will pay more or cover all the mediation costs, that is how the mediator will be paid.

-Most Florida mediators charge $200 per hour and can charge for preparation time, as well.
-However, if you enter mediation voluntarily, you can enter an agreement with the mediator to pay a flat fee or a different hourly rate for the entire mediation process.
-Nothing is set in stone, and fees can typically be negotiated with the mediator unless mediation is court-ordered.
+Most Florida mediators charge $200 per hour and can also charge for preparation time.
+However, if you enter mediation voluntarily, you can enter an agreement with the mediator for payment.
+You may pay a flat fee or a different hourly rate for the entire mediation process.
+Nothing is set in stone, and parties can typically negotiate fees with the mediator unless the court orders mediation.

 What Happens During Mediation?

-Typically mediation will begin with introductions from the mediator and each party so that everyone knows who is who and their role in the lawsuit.
-Before mediation communications begin, the parties will sign a confidentiality agreement acknowledging that they are not allowed to use any information learned during the mediation against the other party unless it falls within one of the exceptions.
+Typically, mediation will begin with introductions from the mediator and each party.
+Introductions make sure everyone knows who is who and their role in the lawsuit.
+Before mediation communications begin, the parties will sign a confidentiality agreement.
+This will acknowledge that they can not use any information they learn during the mediation against the other party unless it falls within one of the exceptions.

 Once the parties sign the confidentiality agreements, each party’s attorney will make an opening statement that can include the introduction of relevant evidence.
 An opening statement can help the other side understand the opposing party’s position and what the jury will hear if the case goes to trial.

 Once the opening statements are complete, the mediator may put the parties in separate rooms.
 The mediator will go between the rooms, taking suggestions and proposals between the parties.
-During mediation, the mediator will facilitate the session so that clarifying questions are asked and possible resolutions can be discussed.
+During mediation, the mediator will ask clarifying questions and facilitate the session to discuss possible resolutions.

-If the parties agree to a settlement, the agreement will be prepared and signed by all parties.
-If the mediator determines that the parties need another session or are not going to come to a mutual agreement, they can end the session and either schedule an additional session or let the court know that the mediation was unsuccessful.
+If the parties agree to a settlement, all parties will prepare and sign the agreement.
+If the mediator determines that the parties need another session or are not going to come to a mutual agreement, they can end the session.
+Afterward, they will schedule an additional session or let the court know the mediation was unsuccessful.

 Contact The Bruner Law Firm